• Skip to main content

 • Chiles Toreados

-Top your taco with chopped cilantro, Mexican pickled onions, and tomatillo habanero salsa.
+Serve with warm corn tortillas to create tacos and top with chopped fresh cilantro, Mexican pickled onions, and tomatillo habanero salsa.

-Cochinita Pibil tacos are so good!
+This Cochinita Pibil recipe is a keeper!
 Tender meat that melts in your mouth.
-The DELICIOUS aroma and FLAVORFUL bite of this dish is worth the effort!
+The delicious aroma and flavorful bite of this dish is worth the effort.

 Be sure to subscribe to my newsletter and follow along on Facebook, Instagram, Pinterest, YouTube for my latest recipes and videos.